Club History

 Computers were purchased for local Primary school and a Tacade system for personal development for the Secondary school children.
 A Challenger dinghy for disabled sailors was among the many one off donations the club had made.
 To recognise the Millennium we provided all local school children an illuminated plan of the town which pointed out some local history.

 Helensburgh Lions Club is part of the worlds largest International Service Organisation with world wide membership of 1.35 million in over 200 countries.
 We make a regular contribution to their pooled funds which takes action in disasters and organises international humanitarian initiatives.
-In just over 40 years over 826 million US dollars has been made available.
+In just over 58 years over 1.2 billion US dollars has been made available.

-The current activities of the Club include organising Senior Citizens lunch in February and Senior Citizens Tea in September, recognising and financially supporting individuals and many local charities and organisations.
+The current activities of the Club include recognising and financially supporting individuals and many local charities and organisations.
 We collect used spectacles for recycling and provide Message in a Bottle for people with medical conditions to record their medication should they be require to go to hospital.

-2014 Club President Don MacDonald said ” I have only been a member for a few years and have thoroughly enjoyed getting involved in the clubs activities.
+2024 Club President Don MacDonald said ” I have only been a member for twelve years and have thoroughly enjoyed getting involved in the clubs activities.
 New members are the life blood of any club and I would encourage anyone with a few hours to spare to consider joining us as we try to improve the well being of the local community “